If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 Software provided by Use Response includes the ability to have a platform that will translate conversations from all of the different services regardless of the device that a user is on, as well as the operating system that it uses such as iOS or Android.

-Google Forms allows you to create and manage surveys for customers responses or even employee responses for free.
+Google Forms allows you to create and manage surveys for customer responses or even employee responses for free.
 All you need is a Google account.
 Whether you're asking for feedback about certain tools that you provide or you have questions regarding how the service you provide is doing, these forms work pretty well.

 The interface is pretty easy to use.
 You can certainly customize one of the forms to receive feedback, or even just use one of the WYSIWYG forms if you're looking to just get it done quickly.